actions/download-artifact/README.md

   working-directory: path/to/artifact
 ```

-Basic tilde expansion is supported for the `path` input
+Basic tilde expansion is supported for the `path` input:
 ```yaml
   - uses: actions/download-artifact@v2
     with: